 The core of this house is the log cabin built by John M. Tallman (1837-1925) in 1866.
 Tallman was born in New York in 1837 and came to Colorado at the age of 22.
 In 1865, he married Elizabeth Pennock and they raised two children in the small, two-room cabin.
 Elizabeth left a legacy of stories about life in the early Parker area.
-For example, she wrote about Ute, Cheyenne, and Arapaho warfare; Ute bands under Chiefs Ouray, Colorow and Washington crossed the homestead demanding biscuits and even tried to buy her red-haired son for twenty ponies.
+For example, she wrote about interactions with Ute, Cheyenne, and Arapaho people; Ute bands under Chiefs Ouray, Colorow and Washington crossed the homestead demanding biscuits and even tried to buy her red-haired son for twenty ponies.

 Early on, John Tallman had worked a sawmill on Running Creek, somewhere north of present-day Elizabeth.
 John was one of the first to reach the scene of the Hungate massacre in 1864, and witnessed its horrors.
 When news of it spread, it inflamed the hearts and minds of the people throughout the area.
 A little later John, as a member of the First Colorado Volunteers under the command of Col. Chivington, participated in the infamous Sand Creek Massacre.
 In 1870, John’s brother Jonathan was killed by Indians as he and a friend, John Riley, were riding between the ranch and Kiowa.
 Jonathan was riding a mule he had just purchased and the friend was riding a horse.
 When attacked by a roving band of Indians they made a run for it, but the mule was no match for the Indian ponies.
 Jonathan was killed and scalped.
 He is buried in the Parker Cemetery.